A stunning fresco at Isthmia Roman Baths, Nero, and the Corinth Canal

 When I heard that from our guide, I wondered if this is why there are so many pine trees on Greek beaches.
 Or, maybe, it’s the other way around.
 The Greeks imagined Poseidon liked them seeing that they are often found so close to seawater.
 I guess we’ll never know, LOL!

-The archeological site is set on a hill that overlooks the bay.
+The archaeological site is set on a hill that overlooks the bay.
 It is a short drive away from Isthmia where the Corinth Canal begins.

 In my recent newsletter and blog post about my cruise through the Corinth Canal, I mentioned that the ancient Greeks had conceived the idea of the canal so the ships did not have to circumnavigate the Peloponnese to go to the other side of mainland Greece.
 However, their plans never turned into action as when they asked Zeus for permission to go ahead (via the high priestess and Oracle Pythia of Delphi), his reply was negative.